-The terms adaptation and mitigation were defined and discussed in Chapter 3.
-Earlier in this chapter, it was mentioned that adaptation is nothing new (see Box 6.1) and the majority of adaptation measures occur spontaneously, depending on the individual needs and capacities of a given sector of society.
-This is termed autonomous adaptation.
-Planned adaptation, on the other hand, results from decisions that have been made based on the awareness that conditions have changed, or are about to change (UNFCCC 2006).
+Adaptation is nothing new (see Box 6.1) and the majority of adaptation measures occur spontaneously, depending on the individual needs and capacities of a given sector of society - this is termed autonomous adaptation.
+Planned adaptation, on the other hand, results from decisions that have been made based on the awareness that conditions have changed, or are about to change (UNFCCC, 2006).